arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-2.md

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/d5a25e3e-67fb-4ab6-982a-7a79fed1c575)
 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/451d4b40-8ff9-4254-9107-c0baf352f898)

 * Find the productname of all those products which have their orders quantity larger than 50.
+[Question]
-* select productname from products where productid = any (select productid from orderdetails where quantity > 50)
+* select productname from products where productid = any (select productid from orderdetails where quantity > 50) [Answer]

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/aefe5971-9c79-437f-9594-72f84a7eea45)

-* Find the productname of all those products which have their productIDs less than any of the product having orders quantity equal to 1
+* Find the productname of all those products which have their productIDs less than any of the product having orders quantity equal to 1 [Question]
-* select productname from products where productid < any (select productid from orderdetails where quantity = 1)
+* select productname from products where productid < any (select productid from orderdetails where quantity = 1) [Answer]

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/19526bcf-3bd1-402f-9398-f22e4b56924e)
 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/625294fd-e811-4e91-a48b-a727bf396fa3)